Havockeyan/Personal-Portfolio/README.md

 # Karthikeyan K - Personal Portfolio

 A modern, responsive portfolio website built with Next.js showcasing my work as a Full Stack Developer.
-The site features a clean design with dark theme, purple accents, and is fully customizable through YAML configuration files.
+The site features a clean design with both light and dark themes, purple accents, and is fully customizable through YAML configuration files.

 ## Features

-- 🌟 **Modern Design**: Clean, professional design with dark theme and purple accents
+- 🌟 **Modern Design**: Clean, professional design with both light and dark themes and purple accents
+- 🌓 **Theme Toggle**: Seamless switching between light and dark modes with persistent preferences
 - 📱 **Responsive**: Fully responsive design that works on all devices
 - ⚡ **Fast**: Built with Next.js for optimal performance
 - 🎨 **Customizable**: Easy customization through YAML configuration files